 An example of the aquatic variant, the 70s short-lived series Man from Atlantis stars Patrick Duffy as an Atlantean who fights crime using his swimming and water-breathing abilities.
 No kidding.

-The back story of Star Trek features Atlantis, a artifical landmass in the middle of the Atlantic Ocean created by the Federation.
+The back story of Star Trek features Atlantis, a artificial landmass in the middle of the Atlantic Ocean created by the Federation.
 It did not sink.

 Seaquest DSV discovered evidence of Atlantis.
 More plausibly, an early episode had them excavating a ruined city off the North African coast which had been submerged after an earthquake.